Conferences

 Procedural skills workshops

 Interactive workshops on a variety of procedural skills are held throughout the year.
 These include peripheral IV's, intubations, central line placement, otology, suturing, catheterizations, lumbar punctures and splinting.
-Faculty demonstrate the techniques on models and residents are provided the time to develop the manual dexterity and knowledge necessary to perform these procedures.
+Faculty demonstrate the techniques on models and residents are provided with the time to develop the manual dexterity and knowledge necessary to perform these procedures.

 Residents are encouraged to practice procedures in real time prior to performing them on patients.
 Trainer devices are available for lumbar puncture, venipuncture, intubation, central line insertion, chest tube insertion, and bladder catheterization.